THE HISTORY OF FAITH & TRADITION

 Inside, as you walk past the baptismal font and down the center aisle toward the main altar, you pass between graceful pre-16th century Renaissance style arches.
 The arches are bordered by simplistic columns covered with leaves and shells.
 The ceiling, partly vaulted and partly flat, is ornamented with artistic designs.
 The vaulted ceiling of the dome above the sanctuary is seventy-three feet high.
 Four medallions with engraved figures serve as traditional symbols for the four evangelists and decorate the space in the arches forming a great canopy: Matthew (human), Mark (lion) Luke (ox) and John (eagle).

 Directly above the tabernacle and the large crucifix is a painting depicting the conversion of St. Paul while on his way to Damascus to persecute Christians.
 In addition to the 22 transept and 12 rose windows, which depict the lives of Jesus, Mary and other saints, there are 16 smaller stained glass windows along the outer walls in the upper part of the church.
-These contain symbolic figures, including a chalice, a cross, a monstrance, a crown of thorns, a bird feeding its young, and a ship.
-More detailed information about the church windows can be found in our publication – Pictures of Our Faith.
+These contain symbolic figures, including a chalice, a cross, a monstrance, a crown of thorns, a pelican feeding its young, and a ship.
+More detailed information about the church windows can be found in our Church Tour Guide Map.
 On the north side of the main altar is a shrine dedicated to St. Joseph.
 This mosaic depicts scripture from Matthew 2:13, 15:

 When they had departed, behold the angel of the Lord appeared to Joseph in a dream and said, “Rise, take the child and his mother, flee to Egypt, and stay there until I tell you.
 Herod is going to search for the child to destroy him.”